skeeto/skeeto.github.com/_posts/2014-06-22-A-GPU-Approach-to-Path-Finding.markdown

 Last time [I demonstrated how to run Conway's Game of Life][gol] entirely on a graphics card.
-This concept can be generalized to *any* cellular automation, including automata with more than two states.
+This concept can be generalized to *any* cellular automaton, including automata with more than two states.
 In this article I'm going to exploit this to solve the [shortest path problem][spp] for two-dimensional grids entirely on a GPU.
 It will be just as fast as traditional searches on a CPU.

-The JavaScript side of things is essentially the same as before -- two textures with fragment shader in between that steps the automation forward -- so I won't be repeating myself.
-The only parts that have changed are the cell state encoding (to express all automation states) and the fragment shader (to code the new rules).
+The JavaScript side of things is essentially the same as before -- two textures with fragment shader in between that steps the automaton forward -- so I won't be repeating myself.
+The only parts that have changed are the cell state encoding (to express all automaton states) and the fragment shader (to code the new rules).

 * [Online Demo](http://skeeto.github.io/webgl-path-solver/)
   ([source](https://github.com/skeeto/webgl-path-solver))

-Included is a pure JavaScript implementation of the cellular automation (State.js) that I used for debugging and experimentation, but it doesn't actually get used in the demo.
-A fragment shader (12state.frag) encodes the full automation rules for the GPU.
+Included is a pure JavaScript implementation of the cellular automaton (State.js) that I used for debugging and experimentation, but it doesn't actually get used in the demo.
+A fragment shader (12state.frag) encodes the full automaton rules for the GPU.

-### Maze-solving Cellular Automation
+### Maze-solving Cellular Automaton

-There's a dead simple 2-state cellular automation that can solve any *perfect* maze of arbitrary dimension.
+There's a dead simple 2-state cellular automaton that can solve any *perfect* maze of arbitrary dimension.
 Each cell is either OPEN or a WALL, only 4-connected neighbors are considered, and there's only one
 rule: if an OPEN cell has only one OPEN neighbor, it becomes a WALL.